 About the Authors

-This article was written by Kasey Armstrong and Megan North, professional lines brokers with AmWINS Brokerage in Seattle, WA and the creators of CyberUP.
+This article was written by Kasey Armstrong and Megan North, professional lines brokers with Amwins Brokerage in Seattle, WA and the creators of CyberUP.